About the initiative

 Parental leave incentive

-• Up to 20 calendar weeks of parental leave incentive for eligible primary caregivers and 2 calendar weeks for eligible secondary caregivers.
+- Up to 20 calendar weeks of financial support to assist registrars to take parental leave for eligible primary caregivers, and 2 calendar weeks for eligible secondary caregivers.

 To view the most up to date policy and FAQs, please visit GP Training Incentive Payments | Australian Government Department of Health, Disability and Ageing